VeeSeven/VeeSeven/README.md

 ### 🛠️ MindSpace: Your Infinite Digital Workspace

-*Enables complex notes heirarchies (folders in folders / notes in notes) with with an intuitive tagging system that auto‑assigns consistent colors for visual organization.*
+*Enables complex notes hierarchies (folders in folders / notes in notes) with with an intuitive tagging system that auto‑assigns consistent colors for visual organization.*

 **Tech Stack**
 React + Vite | Django REST Framework | PostgreSQL | JWT Authentication | Docker